 The Monitoring Officer reported that a number of councillors had made a complaint against a Wyre councillor regarding comments made at a council meeting.
 The Monitoring Officer and Independent Person had now listened to the recording of the meeting and had concluded that a breach of the code had occurred.

 The subject member had been asked to discuss an appropriate remedy with the Monitoring Officer and Independent Person but as yet this conversation had not taken place.
 Therefore, the complaint was not concluded.

 The Monitoring Officer said that similar to the above complaint, a number of councillors had made a complaint about a Wyre councillor at a council meeting.
 Again, the recording had been listened to by the Monitoring Officer and Independent Person who had both concluded that a breach of the code had not occurred.

 The Monitoring Officer explained that a member of the public had complained about a Wyre councillor.
 The accusation was one of bullying, intimidation and failure to subsequently declare an interest at a meeting.
 This case had moved on since the publishing of the papers for this meeting and the Monitoring Officer explained that if upheld, it would be a serious allegation.

 The Monitoring Officer and Independent Person had undertaken work to gain an understanding of the issues relating to the case and help put the matter into context.
-The Monitoring Officer said that they had ... view the full minutes text for item 5.
+The Monitoring Officer said that they had spoken to the appropriate officer and ... view the full minutes text for item 5.

 Date of next Meeting